Strategic Research Areas

 Bioengineering and Translational Health

-Work toward a career in creating solutions that can have an impact on healthcare products and practices.
-Research here involves investigating problems at the interface of engineering, biology, and medicine, and applying mechanical engineering principles that lead to the creation of new science and engineering breakthroughs and ultimately clinical implementation.
-You’ll pursue experimental and computational strategies to understand the physical principles of phenomena impacting human health.
-This research can have a significant and lasting impact on challenges in cancer, infectious diseases, neurosciences, age-related diseases, and global health.
+Work toward a career creating solutions for healthcare products and practices.
+This research involves investigating problems at the intersection of engineering, biology, and medicine, where you’ll apply mechanical engineering principles that lead to the creation of new science and engineering breakthroughs and, ultimately, clinical implementation that can have a lasting impact in cancer treatments, infectious diseases, neurosciences, age-related diseases, and global health.

 Multiphase and Complex Fluids

-This program investigates non-Newtonian, multiphase, turbulent, and chemically reacting flows over multiple lengths and time scales.
-You’ll help develop unique experimental and computational techniques that advance our understanding of fluid flow phenomena and enable engineering applications, including fuel and chemical production; biomass transport; particle dispersion; and heat exchangers in evaporators, boilers, and condensers.
-The efforts of this program pioneer new theories and models of multiphase flow and complex fluid processes and validate these processes through novel experimental techniques and exploration tools.
+With this research, you’ll help develop unique experimental and computational techniques that advance our understanding of fluid flow phenomena and enable engineering applications, including fuel and chemical production, biomass transport, particle dispersion, and heat exchangers in evaporators, boilers, and condensers.
+Join us as we pioneer new theories and models of multiphase flow and complex fluid processes, all validated through novel techniques and exploration tools.

 Big Data and Visualization

 This program lets you investigate advanced computational and hardware techniques to understand and predict physical phenomena, as well as unique image rendering methods to enhance the interpretation of complex systems and data sets.
 You’ll help develop and advance simulation and visualization capabilities and apply them in a societal context.
 You can also develop enabling technologies for products or processes to be altered and tested in a virtual environment before any physical models are created.